An infinite class of quantum codes derived from duadic constacyclic codes: Quantum codes from duadic constacyclic codes

 \subsection{Extended splittings and degenerate quantum codes}

-In this section, we establish that the family of binary quantum codes introduced in Part (1) of Theorem \ref{T:3} contains an infinite subclass of degenerate quantum codes.
+In this section, we establish that the family of binary quantum codes introduced in part (1) of Theorem \ref{T:3} contains an infinite subclass of degenerate quantum codes.
 This is achieved by extending two splittings of duadic codes to a larger length splitting.
 Our result is inspired by a similar proof for the duadic cyclic codes when $|X|=1$, namely \cite[Theorem 4]{Smid}.

-In this section, for each $a\in \F_4^\ast$ and $n=3^i$, we consider the triple $(\Omega_a,\emptyset,\emptyset)$ as a valid splitting for $\Omega_a$.
-This enables us to construct additional extended splittings and classify them using the same approach.
-We refer to such a splitting as a {\em trivial splitting}.
+Recall that, for each $a\in \F_4^\ast$ and integer $n$, the triple $(\Omega_a,\emptyset,\emptyset)$ is called a { trivial splitting}.
+In this section, we only use the trivial splittings of length $n=3^i$.

-\begin{theorem} Let $a\in\F_4^\ast$ with $\ord(a)=t$ and $(T_0,T_1,T_2)$ and $(U_0,U_1,U_2)$ be two splittings for duadic $a$-constacyclic codes of length $n_1$ and $n_2$ over $\F_4$, respectively, that are given by $\mu_b$.
-If $\gcd(n_2, 2^{2j-1}+1)=1$ for each integer $1\le j \le \ord_{tn_2}(4)$, then $(S_0,S_1,S_2)$ forms a splitting for duadic $a$-constacyclic codes of length $n_1n_2$ over $\F_4$ that is given by $\mu_b$, where
+\begin{theorem} Let $a\in\F_4^\ast$ with $\ord(a)=t$ and $(T_0,T_1,T_2)$ and $(U_0,U_1,U_2)$ be two splittings for duadic $a$-constacyclic codes of length $n_1$ and $n_2$ over $\F_4$, respectively, that are given by $\mu_{-2}$.
+If $\gcd(n_2, 2^{2j-1}+1)=1$ for each integer $1\le j \le \ord_{tn_2}(4)$, then $(S_0,S_1,S_2)$ forms a splitting for duadic $a$-constacyclic codes of length $n_1n_2$ over $\F_4$ that is given by $\mu_{-2}$, where

 for each $1\le k \le 2$ and

 \end{theorem}

 \begin{proof} Below we give the proof for the case $n_2\equiv 1 \pmod 3$, and proof of the other case follows very similarly.
 It is straightforward to show that $S_0$, $S_1$, and $S_2$ are unions of $4$-cyclotomic cosets modulo $tn_1n_2$.
 Note also that